 Ross, Alistair (2003) Counselling Skills for Church and Faith Workers, Buckingham: Open University Press.

 Shulman, Lawrence (1979) The Skills of Helping Individuals and Groups.
 Itasca, Ill.: F. E. Peacock.

-Smith, Mark K. (2004) Nel Noddings, the ethics of care and education’, the encyclopaedia of informal education, www.infed.org/thinkers/noddings.htm
+Smith, Mark K. (2004) Nel Noddings, the ethics of care and education’, The encyclopedia of pedagogy and informal education, www.infed.org/thinkers/noddings.htm

 Smith, Mark K. (2007) Working with individuals. ice213 study guide, London: YMCA George Williams College.